 For an even more hardcore dive into cheesesteaks, this is the recipe for you.
 Complete with specific Philly recommendations and debates about ingredients, the Everyday Maven does a great job of breaking down the complicated world of Philly cheesesteaks.

 For a different angle, try this recipe from The Recipe Critic.
 It adds some extra ingredients and steps to make a sort of cheesesteak pizza fusion.
 This would be great for kids or game day!

 If you want to skip the bread or just make a lot of Philly cheesesteak filling at at once, then check out this sheet pan recipe from The Modern Proper.
 This recipe uses some extra seasonings like onion powder and garlic powder along with red and green bell peppers, but you can experiment with any spice and vegetable blend you want.

 This recipe doesn’t use all of the “proper” Philly cheesesteak ingredients, but we all know how much better food tastes when camping, and these campfire Philly cheesesteak sandwiches from Homemade Heather hit the spot.
 There are a lot of cool tips in here for pulling it off over a fire, and if you take the time to do it you and your family will love them!

-Ribeye steak is the only choice for real Philly cheesesteaks.
-You can sub in flank, skirt, top round, sirloin, or any other cut that cooks into tender, thin strips well, but ribeye is the original choice.
+Ribeye steak is the only choice for a real Philly cheesesteak.
+You can substitue flank, skirt, top round, sirloin, or any other cut that cooks into tender, thin strips, but ribeye is the original choice.